History & Organization

 Ozanam named his organization after St. Vincent de Paul, a Catholic priest who dedicated his life to serving the poor.
 St. Vincent de Paul, who died in 1660, is a venerated Catholic saint known for his compassion, humility and generosity.
 St. Vincent de Paul is known as the Great Apostle of Charity.

-Today, the Society of St. Vincent de Paul is active in 150 countries.
+Today, the Society of St. Vincent de Paul is active in 153 territories around the world.
 For his work, Frederic Ozanam was beatified by Pope John Paul II in 1997.

-Volunteers with the Society of St. Vincent de Paul are called Vincentians.
-These volunteers are called to serve Christ in the poor with love, respect, justice and joy.
+Members of the Society of St. Vincent de Paul are called Vincentians.
+Vincentians respond to the Mission of the Society to live the Gospel message by serving Christ in the poor with love, respect, justice and joy.

 SSVP in Calgary